mshary/ZRTPCPP/README.md

 ## Notice

 This code has experimental changes in various encryption algorithms.

 ***DO NOT USE THIS CODEBASE FOR PRODUCTION SYSTEMS***

+New features:

+* added support for openssl v3.x with backward compatibility to 1.1.x
+* added support for Finite field Diffie-Hellman with 4096 bit primes

 The original code is available here,